Liz Norell

 Liz is passionate about advancing equitable and accessible education in open-access institutions.
 She spent more than a decade teaching in community college settings before joining the University of Mississippi.
 As a first-generation college student herself, Liz understands the transformational power of higher education to improve the quality of life within a community.
 Among the topics she writes and speaks about frequently are instructor presence, understanding disability in the context of education, and creating supportive classroom community.

-Currently, Liz serves as Associate Editor for To Improve the Academy, the peer-reviewed journal of the POD Network.
-She also serves as a Contributing Editor to College Teaching, the Chair-Elect of the POD Disability and Accessibility Special Interest Group (SIG), and a leader in the POD Disability Affinity Group.
-She also volunteers with the Chattanooga Women’s Leadership Institute, which includes giving professional development talks to professional women in Tennessee.
+Currently, Liz serves as Co-Editor-in-Chief for To Improve the Academy, the peer-reviewed journal of the POD Network.
+She also serves as a Contributing Editor to College Teaching, the Chair of the POD Disability and Accessibility Special Interest Group (SIG), and a leader in the POD Disability Affinity Group.
 Liz has completed 500 hours of yoga teacher training; her Advanced YTT-300 studies emphasized trauma-informed and accessible yoga practices and teaching (2016-2021).
 She also has completed certifications in life coaching (Courageous Living Coaching Certification, 2018), the Enneagram Applications program (Enneagram Atlanta, 2023), and Tara Mohr’s Playing Big Facilitator Training (2017-2018).
 Finally, she completed the ACUE microcredential course in Fostering a Culture of Belonging (2023) and the Center for Courage & Renewal’s Taking It Home to Others and Courage & Renewal Practicum programs (2022-2023).

 Request a Teaching Consultation with Liz